• Latest

 Federal authorities have maintained that Ross fired his weapon in self-defense after Good drove her vehicle toward him.
 Officials have characterized her actions as “an act of domestic terrorism” and said she had been following and harassing federal officers earlier that day.

-Should the ICE agent involved in the Minneapolis shooting face prosecution?
+Should the ICE officer involved in the shooting be prosecuted for his actions?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.